geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Maurice Sendak's sentiments about missing people, loving the world, and aging.
   - Finding a growing love for the world and embracing both beauty and suffering.
   - The desire to experience life fully, even in the face of discomfort and pain.
-  - Sendak's message to live life fully and the author's attempt to do so.
+  - Sendak's message to live life fully and John's attempt to do so.

 ## "You'll Never Walk Alone"
 - Introduction and Shared Human Experience